iThoughtsX Redux!

 To keep the same file format (itmz) format for read and write (this means you dont lose anything since you don't need to export to a different format)

-To reach feature parity with iThoughtsX for the features we all use on a daily basis
+To reach feature parity with iThoughtsX for the features I use on a daily basis

 To provide a framework on top of which I can add all sorts of goodies that I wished iThoughtsX had included